fbpx

 by Cary Schwartz

-Major donors often account for the bulk of a nonprofit’s fundraising revenue.
-As a result, most organizations allocate a significant portion of their time, attention, and resources to finding and acquiring major gifts.
+Major donors often account for the bulk of a nonprofit’s fundraising revenue, with an overwhelming 88% of funds raised coming from only 12% of donors.
+As a result, most organizations allocate a significant portion of their time, attention, and resources to find major donors and cultivating relationships with them.

-This is where data enhancement can help: With a clean, updated database, you can spend less time bringing new donors into the fold and more time making informed decisions about how to best steward their long-term support.
+The best way to construct your major donor approach is by putting data at the forefront.
+With a clean, updated database, you can spend less time bringing new donors into the fold and more time making informed decisions about how to best steward their long-term support.

-In this guide, we’ll explore four data-driven strategies for conducting major donor research, so your nonprofit can secure the funds needed to advance your mission.
-Let’s get started!
+In this guide, we’ll explore four data-driven strategies for conducting major donor research so your nonprofit can secure the funds needed to advance your mission.

 1. Perform Prospect Research

-• Giving history: Consider the frequency and size of a donor’s recent contributions.
-Some of your strongest candidates will be mid-level donors who have the capacity to increase their level of giving.
+• Giving history.
+Consider the frequency and size of a donor’s recent contributions.
+Your most promising candidates are likely to be mid-level donors who have the capacity to increase their level of giving.

-• Involvement: Giving isn’t the only indicator that an individual is willing or able to make a major gift.
-Other forms of engagement, such as advocacy work, volunteerism, and board membership, can prove that a donor wants to deepen their involvement with your organization.
+• Involvement.
+Past giving isn’t the only indicator that an individual is willing or able to make a major gift.
+Other forms of engagement—such as advocacy work, volunteerism, and board membership—can prove that a donor wants to deepen their involvement with your organization.

-• Personal information: Learn more about your donors’ hobbies and interests outside of your organization.
-For instance, do they donate to other causes or volunteer in their free time?
-Having this information can help you to determine if they are philanthropically-minded..
+• Personal information.
+Learn more about your donors’ hobbies and interests outside of your organization.
+For instance, do they donate to other similar causes or volunteer in their free time?
+Having this information can help you to determine if they are philanthropically minded.

-If your database is missing any of this information, consider investing in a data append service.
-NPOInfo defines data appending as using a third-party source to update existing information or add new information to your records.
+If your CRM database is missing any of this information, consider investing in a data append service.
+AlumniFinder defines a data append as “the process of using a third-party source to supplement your nonprofit’s records.”

-This information helps you paint a more complete picture of your major donor prospects and make better-informed decisions about your outreach efforts.
+With a data append, you can paint a complete picture of your major donor prospects and make more informed outreach decisions.
 For example, you might conduct a mailing address append to segment prospects based on their geographic location and send in-person event invitations to those near your organization.

 2. Conduct A Wealth Screening

-Part of prospect research involves conducting a wealth screening to ensure potential donors have the financial propensity to become major donors.
-According to AlumniFinder’s guide to wealth screening, wealth profiling tools leverage public records, philanthropic databases, and data-driven algorithms to collect information about an individual’s:
+An important part of researching new prospects is conducting a wealth screening to ensure potential donors have the financial propensity to become major donors.
+Wealth screening tools leverage public records, philanthropic databases, and data-driven algorithms to collect information about an individual’s:

-Once you have more insight into a prospect’s capacity to give, you can set realistic fundraising goals and craft a solicitation strategy.
+Once you gain more insight into a prospect’s capacity to give, you can set realistic fundraising goals and craft a solicitation strategy that will properly engage with donors.

 3. Ask For Referrals

-Schedule a phone call or in-person visit with these referrals and ask questions about their passions, giving history, and interest in your organization.
-Even if they don’t indicate that they would be willing to become a major donor, store their information in your database and add them to your mailing list.
-They might be willing to support your organization in other ways in the future.
+Schedule a phone call or in-person visit with these referrals, and ask questions about their passions, giving history, and interest in your organization.
+Even if they don’t indicate interest in becoming a major donor, store their information in your database, and add them to your mailing list to keep them in the loop for future involvement opportunities.

 4. Hire A Major Gift Officer

-• Managing your major gift goals: An officer’s first task should be determining your organization’s major gift threshold and setting clear goals, such as acquiring a certain number of major donors during a fiscal year. .
+• Managing Your Major Gift Goals: An officer’s first task should be determining your organization’s major gift threshold and setting clear goals, such as acquiring a certain number of major donors during a fiscal year.
+Follow the SMART goal framework (Specific, Measurable, Achievable, Relevant, and Time-Bound) so that you can easily define goal success.

-• Identifying major gift prospects: Give your major gift officer permission to manage your donor data, so they can flag supporters who have the willingness and capacity to contribute a major gift..
+• Identifying Major Gift Prospects: Give your major gift officer access to your donor database so they can flag supporters who have the willingness and capacity to contribute a major gift.
+Train them in the specific major donor indicators we’ve discussed to help them pinpoint what to look for.

-• Building a solicitation and stewardship strategy: A major gift officer will know the best approach for soliciting major gifts, including how to appeal to a prospect’s interests and maintain their continued support.
+• Building a Solicitation and Stewardship Strategy: A major gift officer will know the best approach for soliciting major gifts, including how to appeal to a prospect’s interests and maintain their continued support with a dedicated stewardship plan.

-By outsourcing these tasks, you can focus on other important initiatives with peace of mind that major gifts are being steered your way.
+By outsourcing these tasks, you can focus on other important initiatives with peace of mind that your nonprofit has a strong approach in place to find major donors.

 Once your nonprofit has identified a solid list of prospects, you can map out a cultivation plan.
 Develop relationships with major donors through strategic outreach, meetings, and events.
 In the end, you should have a reliable pool of donors who can drive meaningful support to your cause.